Cambidd/halopc-autosplitter/README.md

 You should see "Autosplitting for Halo: CE (2003 PC version, by Cambid)".
 Activate the autosplitter if it is deactivated by clicking "Activate".

-When speedrunning standard campaign missions, the autosplitter will detect whether the map files are built with tool.exe rather than a 3rd party solution and will refuse to start if it does not detect this.
-This is because maps built with 3rd party build tools cannot be guaranteed to be 1:1 with the official build tools (Example being the "Refined" campaign maps).

 ## Settings
 The autosplitter functionality can be customised under Settings in "Edit Splits" By default the autosplitter is set up for full game runs.
 Only "Split on loading screen"